Harineko0/dartd/README.md

 ## Highlights

 - Module-aware grouping keeps related symbols together so one reference preserves the whole group.
-- Analyzer and fixer understand files, classes, enums, extensions, typedefs, globals, and generated assets.
+- Analyzer and fixer understand files, classes (including unused methods/accessors/fields), enums, extensions, typedefs, globals, and generated assets.
 - Fast, CLI-first experience that works across Dart and Flutter codebases with no framework assumptions.
 - Read-only stance toward generated files; they feed usage info but are never rewritten.